Enrique Chagoya: Paintings

-He is well known for his codices, which draw inspiration from traditional Aztec/Mexica/Mayan codices from the precolonial era.
-Over the course of his career, he has created over 40 different codices.
-One example of his codices includes "El Popol Vuh de la Abuelita del Ahuizote" (The Community Book of King Ahuizote’s Granny), which was created in 2021.
-This work is inspired by the Popol Vuh, which has Mayan origins.
-Another example of his codex work includes "The New Codex Ytrebil", created in 2023.
-This version of the codex is inspired by the Aztec culture, specifically from 16th century books created under the direction of Catholic conquistadors.

 His work often includes political themes that are developed using subversion and wit to convey the message.
 One work that exemplifies this political leaning is “Detention at the Border of Language” (2023).
 This painting utilizes various effects, such as a visual glitch, pop culture figures, and historical abstract elements.
 The larger than life Mayan mask dominates the focal point of the piece, leading to a sense of dominance by indigenous culture over the painting.
 This painting depicts three Native Americans, who are in the process of abducting a feminine Donald Duck character.
 Donald Duck likely serves as an allusion to former President Donald Trump.
 The Native Americans are in a canoe named "Border Patrol".
 This is an inversion of the traditional understanding of Border Patrol and immigration, and creates a political statement.

 Awards

 In 2021, Chagoya was awarded the Guggenheim Foundation Fellowship.

 In 2021, Chagoya was entered into the National Academy of Design, NYC.

 He is the recipient of a Tiffany Fellowship.